qyum/ObjectDetection/README.md

-You just need to following up the step to run command.
+You just need to following up the step to execute the command

 ## Installation